-The Coast Guard Pipe Band Identification Badge will be worn on Pipe Band uniforms only by current active Members of the Coast Guard Pipe Band who have an official letter of authorization.
-The Badge will be returned to the Pipe Band upon removal from membership for any reason.
+The USCGPB Identification Badge shall be worn on USCGPB uniforms only by current active Members of USCGPB who have an official letter of authorization.
+The Badge shall be returned to USCGPB upon removal from membership for any reason.
 The Badge shall not be worn on any Coast Guard or Auxiliary uniform.
-The Badge will be worn on Pipe Band Tropical Blue, Service Dress, Dinner Dress and Full Dress uniforms centered on the right pocket.
-If the Member already has an authorized insignia, device or badge in that position, then the Pipe Band Badge will be positioned at some other location on the uniform as specified by the Coast Guard/Auxiliary Uniform Regulations (Service and Identification Badges).
-There is no miniature version of the Pipe Band Badge so it will not be worn on Dinner Dress Blue/White Jacket Uniforms.
+The Badge shall be worn on Pipe Band Tropical Blue, Service Dress, Dinner Dress and Full Dress uniforms centered on the right pocket.
+If the Member already has an authorized insignia, device or badge in that position, then the Pipe Band Badge shall be positioned at some other location on the uniform as specified by References (b) and (c) (Service and Identification Badges).
+There is no miniature version of the Pipe Band Badge so it shall not be worn on Dinner Dress Blue/White Jacket Uniforms.